 I love smoked salmon.
 It is so incredibly versatile, delicious and good for you, too.
 And it adds a touch of elegance to any dish in which it appears.
 Who could ask for more?
-One of our favorite weeknight dinners at home is this simple pasta with smoked salmon and cream.
-If using store-bought pasta, it can be whipped up in the time it takes to bring the water to a boil and cook the pasta.
+One of our favorite weeknight dinners at home is this simple Smoked Salmon Fettuccine.
+If you’re using store-bought pasta, it can be whipped up in the time it takes to bring the water to a boil and cook the pasta.
 But simple as it is, this dish is also elegant enough to serve as the first course of an ‘important’ dinner.

 For the pasta, I like to make this dish with fettuccine, the typical ‘ribbon’ pasta of Roman cookery, or tagliatelle, its slightly thinner cousin from Emilia-Romagna.
 To make your own fettuccine or tagliatelle, make your egg pasta dough and roll it out (see this post for instructions).
 The pasta sheets should be fairly thin for fettuccine, almost paper thin for tagliatelle.
 Then cut your pasta sheets into ‘ribbons’ about 1 cm (0.4 inch) wide.
 Pasta machines generally come with two cutters; use the wider one for fettuccine and tagliatelle.
 Like all fresh pasta, cook in well salted, gently boiling water for just a few minutes—fettuccine will take a bit longer than tagliatelle—tasting for doneness after 2 minutes or so.
 Cooking time will vary according to thickness and how long the pasta has been drying before cooking.

-NOTES: Some recipes call for the additional of grated parmesan cheese, but I find that smoked salmon has plenty of flavor on its own.
+Some recipes for Smoked Salmon Fettuccine call for the additional of grated parmesan cheese, but I find that smoked salmon has plenty of flavor on its own.
 You can use fresh salmon instead of smoked in either of the variations mentioned above, but then season more aggressively as fresh salmon is not as assertive in taste as smoked.